 This class consists of information about the way in which the Authority conducts its work.

 Authority staff and Members meet regularly to discuss issues.
-For more details, including published agendas, past minutes and associated papers, please click the links on the committee web page.
+For more details, including published agendas, past minutes and associated papers see our committee pages.

 Local planning authorities such as the Lake District National Park Authority can designate new conservation areas and review existing conservation areas and boundaries.
 Legally we must formulate and publish proposals for the preservation and enhancement of the Conservation Areas.
 Also we must consider whether further historic areas need conservation area designation.
 We are encouraged to use controls such as Article 4 Directions (implications of living in a conservation area) to prevent the loss of historic features.